-For those, like Peter, who are deep in a debt spiral, Danielle says the sense of fear and helplessness can be overwhelming.
+For those, like Scott, who are deep in a debt spiral, Danielle says the sense of fear and helplessness can be overwhelming.

 “It’s really sad and what it does is put people who are already in poverty into a state of absolute hopelessness.”

-While Danielle continues to work with Peter, his creditors and his Salvation Army Doorways case manager, she says there is no easy fix.
+While Danielle continues to work with Scott, his creditors and his Salvation Army Doorways case manager, she says there is no easy fix.